The essential guide for all Australian tax payers – a book review.

 In conclusion, I think this book would be a great reference source to have at home or at work.
 At any time you have a taxation query, you can go to the index and look up a topic as needed, rather than doing a mad scramble at tax time and realising you’ve got the wrong information.

-Please comment below with your favourite tax hack.
+Please scroll on down and comment below with your favourite tax hack.